BlueBrain/sscx-analysis/analysis_launcher/README.md

 ## Summary:
 * All analyses to run need to be specified and parametrized in a launcher config file, e.g. <code>[campaign_analysis_launcher.cfg](workflows/campaign_analysis_launcher.cfg)</code>
 * The simulation campaign needs to be specified by its Nexus URL
-* All completed simulation paths are turned into a pandas.DataFrame with a MultiIndex, where the index specifies simulation conditions and the values are paths to simulations, which are dumped as pickled file to <code>campaign_root/analyses/simulations.pkl</code>
+* All completed simulation paths are turned into a pandas.Series with a MultiIndex, where the index specifies simulation conditions and the values are paths to simulations.
+Optionally, a condition filter can be specified for each analysis to select only a subset of simulation conditions to apply the analysis to.
+The resulting data series is dumped as pickled file to <code>campaign_root/analyses/scripts/my_analysis/simulations.pkl</code>
 * The latest version of each analysis script is cloned from a GIT repository to <code>campaign_root/analyses/scripts/my_analysis/my_analysis.py</code>
-* Parameters as specified in the launcher config are extended with specification of where to put the output, by adding <code>{"output_root": "campaign_root/analyses/output/my_analysis"}</code>
-* Extended parameters are written to <code>campaign_root/analyses/scripts/my_analysis/parameters.json</code>
+* Parameters as specified in the launcher config are extended with specification of where to put the output, by adding <code>{"output_root": "campaign_root/analyses/output/my_analysis"}</code>.
+Extended parameters are written to <code>campaign_root/analyses/scripts/my_analysis/parameters.json</code>
-* Each analysis job is launched as separate SLURM job running <code>python -u my_analysis.py ../../simulations.pkl parameters.json</code>
+* Each analysis job is launched as separate SLURM job running <code>python -u my_analysis.py simulations.pkl parameters.json</code>
 * The progress can be tracked using Luigi Task Visualizer, which can be accessed following the link retrieved by <code>bbp-workflow webui -o</code>
 * All status/error messages of an analysis script are written to <code>campaign_root/analyses/scripts/my_analysis/slurm-xxx.out</code>